Philosophy-Guided Modelling and Implementation of Adaptation and Control in Complex Systems: Meta-Theoretic Description of Adaptation

-Before describing how the adaptation function is integrated into the allagmatic method and system metamodel, and how it operates in concrete models such as cellular automata and artificial neural networks, it is necessary to give philosophical definitions of adaptation on a meta-theoretical level and how it was implemented.
-These meta-theoretical definitions of adaptation in turn follow the philosophy of organism of Alfred North Whitehead, because his philosophy is on the one hand similar to that of Simondon \cite{Debaise_EUP_2017}, and on the other hand Whitehead has produced a more thorough analysis and deployment of the concept of adaptation.
+Before describing how the adaptation function is integrated into the allagmatic method and system metamodel, and how it operates in concrete models such as cellular automata and artificial neural networks, it is necessary to give philosophical descriptions of adaptation on a meta-theoretical level.
+These meta-theoretical descriptions of adaptation in turn follow the philosophy of organism of Alfred N. Whitehead, because his philosophy is on the one hand similar to that of Simondon \cite{Debaise.2017}, and on the other hand Whitehead has given a more thorough analysis and deployment of the concept of adaptation.

-Already in our previous studies \cite{Christen_DelFabbro_IEEESMC_2019,Christen_DelFabbro_Springer_2020,Christen_arXiv_2020} the concept of entity, which constitutes the very basic structure of any computer model, is borrowed from Whitehead’s philosophy of organism, when he uses the concept of actual entity to denote “the final real things of which the world is made up.” \cite{Whitehead_ProcessReality_1978}.
-Similar to our model in which entities form together a milieu or neighbourhood, Whitehead believes that actual entities form together a so-called nexus.
-But actual entities are in turn only capable of forming such a nexus because of their prehension of each other.
-Prehension is thus the abstract concept – analogous to the change of rules in the update function – that defines how entities enter into a relational setting of reciprocal influence.
+Already in our previous studies \cite{Christen.2019,Christen.2020,Christen.arXiv.2020}, the concept of entity, which constitutes the very basic structure of any system, is borrowed from Whitehead’s philosophy of organism, when he uses the concept of actual entity to denote “the final real things of which the world is made up.” \cite[p.~18]{Whitehead.1929} Similar to our system metamodel in which entities form together a system, Whitehead believes that actual entities form together a so-called nexus.